Detection Boundaries for Panel Slope Homogeneity Tests Under Small-Group Heterogeneity: Asymptotic Local Power Analysis

 where $\{G_1,...,G_P\}$ forms a partition of $\mathcal{N}$, with $\lambda_p\neq\lambda_q$ for any $p,q\in\{1,...,P\}$ such that $p\neq q$.
 We let $M_{p} = \#G_p$ and $\mathbb{M} = \sum_{p=2}^P M_{p}$.

-The analysis of local power when $P\to \infty$ as $N\to\infty$ is complicated by the fact that the number of individuals in each group $\{G_2,...,G_P\}$ can also be a function of $N$.
-Hence, the combination of both number of groups and number of individuals in each group plays a key role to obtain the expansion rates under which the test statistics have nontrivial power. \begin{corollary} Let Assumptions \ref{Ass1}, \ref{Ass2}, and the sequence of local alternatives $H_{2,n}$ hold.
-If $\mathbb{M}\to\infty$ as $N\to\infty$, then the result of Theorem 1 holds true by replacing $M$ with $\mathbb{M}$, and the non-centrality parameters, $\delta_{\Delta}$, $\delta_{\mathcal{J}}$, and $\delta_{LM,k}$ with,
+Analyzing the local power when $P \to \infty$ as $N \to \infty$ is complicated because the size of each group $\{G_2, \dots, G_P\}$ can also depend on $N$.
+Both the number of groups and the number of individuals per group determine the expansion rates under which the test statistics exhibit nontrivial power.